 |

-Overland 20-25cwt BF5653, At one time owned by Dutton's Brewery in Lancashire, the registration number OBJ 1 had been applied for advertising purposes; referring to the slogan on their beer bottles "Oh Be Joyful".
-It was subsequently given an age related registration number and was purchased by John Stockdale in 2016.
+Overland 20-25cwt BF5653, At one time owned by Dutton's Brewery in Lancashire.
+The registration number OBJ 1 had been acquired by the brewery in 1961 and attached to a Rolls Royce.
+It was subsequently placed on the truck for advertising purposes; referring to the slogan on their beer bottles "Oh Be Joyful"; however it was not of the correct age period for the vehicle.
+The brewery was taken over by Whitbreads, who initially displayed the truck in their brown livery before it was repainted as shown in the accompanying photos.
+It was given an age related registration number when OBJ1 was transferred to another vehicle and was purchased by John Stockdale in 2016.
 This vehicle now lives within 1/2 mile of HL4911. |

 |